coderefinery/presentations/phase-2-proposal.md

 *"The Dalton project consists of several feature-rich programs.
 This is reflected in the test set which is thus very demanding.
-Using the CodeRefinery CI service, we are able to run the test set in a reasonable time, thus accelerating the development workflow, and additionally it allows us to run the individual tests in both serial and parallel mode."
+Using the CodeRefinery CI service, we are able to run the test set in a reasonable time, thus **accelerating the development workflow**, and additionally it allows us to run the individual tests in both serial and parallel mode."
 [Jógvan Magnus Haugaard Olsen]*